What to expect during your laminectomy recovery

 - Upon returning home, most patients will require strong pain medicine as the severed neck or back muscles heal.

-- Return to full activity can take four months or longer depending on the nature of the procedure.
+- Return to full activity can take three months or longer depending on the nature of the procedure.

 A traditional open laminectomy procedure requires a long recovery process because the surgeon is required to make a large incision to access the spine and remove the lamina.
 The large incision severs important supporting muscles, which can cause postoperative pain and must heal before full activity can be resumed.

-A laminotomy performed as part of a minimally invasive decompression procedure can be performed with a much smaller, muscle-sparing incision and can dramatically shorten recovery times for patients.^
+In contrast, a laminotomy performed as part of a minimally invasive decompression procedure can be performed with a much smaller, muscle-sparing incision and can help shorten the recovery time for patients.^

-If you would like to learn more about the advantages of a minimally invasive laminotomy compared to an open spine laminectomy, contact Laser Spine Institute.
-Our highly skilled surgeons perform minimally invasive spine surgery, including laminotomy procedures, as an alternative to traditional open spine procedures.
+If you would like to learn more about the advantages of a minimally invasive laminotomy compared to an open spine laminectomy, reach out to Laser Spine Institute.
+Our highly skilled surgeons perform minimally invasive spine surgery, such as a laminotomy, as an alternative to traditional open spine procedures.^

-If you have been told you are a candidate for a laminectomy but are concerned about some of the difficulties that come with the recovery process, contact our Care Team for a no-cost MRI review* to see if you are a candidate for one of our minimally invasive procedures.
+If you have been recommended to undergo laminectomy but are concerned about some of the difficulties that come with the recovery process, contact our caring team for a free MRI review* to see if you are a candidate for one of our minimally invasive procedures.